thecrazymonkey/testcode/README.md

-Simple server based on Jersey/Grizzly for HTTP/2 ttesting using JSON payload
+Simple server based on Jersey/Grizzly for HTTP/2 testing using JSON payload